yvelikova/axway-open-docs/content/en/docs/apigtw_kerberos/kerberos_use_case_demo.md

 1. Add a new policy named, for example, `Kerberos Demo Client-Side`.
 2. Open the **Routing** category in the filter palette, and drag a **Connect to URL** filter onto the policy canvas.
 3. Enter the **URL** used to invoke the Kerberos service-side policy in the Kerberos service.
-In this example, `DemoClient@AXWAY.COM` calls out and back to the same API Gateway instance on `http://localhost:8080/service` to call `DemoService@AXWAY.COM`.
+In this example, `DemoClient@AXWAY.COM` calls out and back to the same gateway instance on `http://localhost:8080/service` to call `DemoService@AXWAY.COM`.
 4. On the **Authentication** tab, choose the Kerberos credential profile configured earlier (`Authenticate to DemoService`), and click **Finish**.
 5. Right-click the **Connect to URL** filter, and select **Set as Start**.
 6. Click on the **Add Relative Path** icon to create a new relative path `/client` that links to this Kerberos client-side policy.